Statistics, Predictive Modeling

 Multivariate analyses can focus either on observations (rows) or on variables (columns), and may treat variables on an equal footing (interdependence techniques) or distinguish between effects, X's, and responses, Y's, (dependence techniques).
 But whatever your analytical objective, JMP will work with you to get the job done.
 (See Multivariate Dependence Techniques section for multivariate methods involving X's and Y's.)

 In the multivariate context, it is vital to consider data quality, the identification and treatment of outliers, and the pattern of missing values.
 JMP provides utilities that take the drudgery out of addressing these issues.
 Typically, they need to be addressed iteratively as the analysis unfolds, and the interactivity of JMP is built for this way of working.
-For dependence techniques, JMP provides principal components analysis (PCA), factor analysis, clustering, normal mixtures and self-organizing maps.
-Each uses the software's unfolding style of analysis so that you can shape your approach according to what the data reveals to you.

 The Multivariate platform is often the entry point into any analysis with many columns.
 It allows you to quickly assess the associations and parametric and nonparametric correlations between all pairs of numeric variables, identify outliers and impute missing values.